 This British Museum manuscript n.
-5235 was apparently attributable to Rabbi Simeon ben Cantara, according to a note written in the frontispiece.
-It is bizarre the use of the word “Cabala”, apparently from the Jewish Qabbalah, by a rabbi.
+5235 was attributable to Rabbi Simeon ben Cantara, according to a note written in the frontispiece.
+It is bizarre that a rabbi uses the word “Cabala”, apparently from the Jewish Qabbalah.
 So strange that it seems to rather derive from the latin caballus or horse.
-To be more precise she horse, a caballa.
+To be more precise, she horse, a caballa.

-Mineralis is another neologism: in ancient latin mineral is rather rendered with “metallum”.
-In fact, here we are not dealing with ores, but salts.
+Mineralis is another neologism: in ancient Latin, a mineral is instead rendered with “metallum”.
+Here we are not dealing with ores but salts.

 The other actor in picture 1 is even younger and allows himself to urinate in a basin.
-The word accompanying the boy’s showing off has the appearance to be “Aenatis”, very similar to the latin plural Aenatores, or trumpeters.
-Apparently, an informal to define the boy’s urinating organ.
+The word accompanying the boy showing off appears to be “Aenatis”, similar to the latin plural Aenatores, or trumpeters.
+An informal to define the boy’s urinating organ.
 But not only, as we will see.

-Another neologism hovers above the same boy, that’s to say “Ponticitas”, from the latin pons-pontis meaning bridge.
-So Ponticitas appears to be a new word designating the “capacity to build a bridge”.
+Another neologism hovers above the same boy, that’s to say “Ponticitas”, from the latin pons-pots meaning bridge.
+So Ponticitas appears to be a new word for “capacity to build a bridge”.

 So: “ Dig and bury the stony salt of our Mercurius not vulgar.
 Make a bridge of our vitriol, not of a vulgar trumpeter.
 Our Ammoniacum (1), not vulgar”.
-Imprecise but clear enough, and the whole painted scene help us to decrypt it.
+It is imprecise but clear enough, and the painted scene helps us decrypt it.

-A blossomed plant with three blue flowers, together with three crows in a row and other crows around a flask over a flame.
-Another accomplished flask with a radiant star inside stands at the picture border.
-Definitely an alchemical environment.
+A blossomed plant with three blue flowers, three crows in a row, and other crows around a flask over a flame.
+Another accomplished flask with a radiant star inside stands at the picture border—definitely an alchemical environment.
 The plant is our vegetative matter or Secret Fire/Mercurius in all its textures and color transmutations.

 Here we have to consider the blue flowers as being black.
-In fact, crows are allegories for our black putrefactive phases (2).
-No alchemical work cannot be foreign to a putrefactive phase, in fact in this stage bodies undergo a necessary “spiritualization” or dissolving action.
+Crows are allegories for our black putrefactive phases (2).
+No alchemical work cannot be foreign to a putrefactive phase; in this stage, bodies undergo a necessary “spiritualization” or dissolving action.
 The black phases are three.
 One for every work (see an Opus Magnum Scheme).
-The first putrefaction, that of preliminary work, is painted as a flask surrounded by many crows.
-In fact, urine is directly poured into it.
+The first putrefaction of preliminary work is painted as a flask surrounded by many crows.
+Urine is directly poured into it.

-The importance of urine in alchemical works should not make any wonder.
-For these salts do contain volatile components (5) to “volatilized” other metallic salts not so willing to sublimate.
+The importance of urine in alchemical works should not make any wonder, for these salts contain volatile components (5) to “volatilized” other metallic salts not so willing to sublimate.
 Alchemy is all about salts sublimations.

-To have an idea of the importance of urine in ancient chemical environments see some religious thirteenth-century artworks.
-I have already presented the embossed child strange rendering in the San Marco Treasure Ecclesiola and am aware of an Amiens Cathedral low relief I have not written about yet (image on the left).
+See some religious thirteenth-century artworks to understand the importance of urine in ancient chemical environments.
+I have already presented the embossed child strange rendering in the San Marco Treasure Ecclesiola.
+I am aware of an Amiens Cathedral low relief I have not written about yet (image on the left).

-So from urine salts’ repeated sublimation, we can obtain our Secret Fire/Mercurius, that’s to say the radiant star inside the flask at the corner, and as we can understand, this product cannot be defined as vulgar urine anymore.
+So from urine salts’ repeated sublimation, we can obtain our Secret Fire/Mercurius, that’s to say, the radiant star inside the flask at the corner.
+As we can understand, this product can no longer be defined as vulgar urine.
 But “our”.
 This Mercurius will at first be volatile inside the closed flask, and consequently, it has to be made “like a Bridge” or fixed.
-The result, or Aqua Pontica (6), is our Mercurius Philosophorum to be then more easily worked.
+The result, or Aqua Pontica (6), is our Mercurius Philosophorum to be more easily worked.
 This matter is also known as our Vitriol, or better V.I.T.R.I.O.L., a substance that has nothing to do with ancient chemical vitriols series.
 But that could take advantage of them (7).